What if I told you that you can celebrate Black History Month even if you study Black history year-round?

 Therefore, those of us that have the privilege of educating our children at home should not become apathetic about the celebration of Black History Month.

-I recently saw a couple of posts in a Facebook group for Black homeschoolers asking members of the group what they were doing for Black History Month.
+I recently read responses to a post in a Facebook group for Black homeschoolers asking members of the group what they were doing for Black History Month.

 Though most replies to these posts were positive and thoughtful, there were several replies of “Nothing.”, followed by “I teach Black history every week” or “We learn our history every day”, etc.